FPavanello/acglobal/README.md

 2. **Main** - code to produce the main specification of the paper (Table 3, Figure 2, Table B1, Table B2)
 3. **Heterogeneity** - code to produce the heterogeneity analysis in the paper, based on income quintiles and country-level (Figure 3, Figure 4, Table B3)
 4. **Standardised** - code to produce the country-specific standardised regressions and the descriptive meta-analysis of the coefficients (Figure 5, Figure B1)
+6. **Additional analysis** - code to produce the robustness checks (Table 4)
-4. **Robustness** - code to produce the robustness checks (Table 4)
+5. **Robustness** - code to produce the robustness checks (Table 4)
-6. **Projections** - code to produce the projections and the relative analysis (Table 5, Figure B3, Figure B4, Table B4)
+7. **Projections** - code to produce the projections and the relative analysis (Table 5, Figure B3, Figure B4, Table B4)
-7. **Implications** - code to produce the 'implications' results: budget share, distribution of electricity consumption, energy supply, and CO2 emissions (Figure 6, Figure 7, Figure B2, Table B5)
+8. **Implications** - code to produce the 'implications' results: budget share, distribution of electricity consumption, energy supply, and CO2 emissions (Figure 6, Figure 7, Figure B2, Table B5)